 Home equity line of credit (HELOC)

-HELOCs are second mortgages, too, but your lender won’t give you money in a lump sum like it would with a home equity loan.
-Instead, your lender approves you for a line of credit and you withdraw what you need.
-Similar to a credit card, you have a credit limit that you can’t go over.
-Your lender may help you get special checks or a card to make it easier for you to access your loan.
+A home equity line of credit (HELOC) is also a second mortgage, but your lender won’t give you a lump sum of money.
+Instead, your lender approves you for a revolving line of credit and you withdraw what you need when you need it.
+It’s similar to a credit card, where you receive a credit limit that you can’t go over and pay interest only on the funds you use.

 Most real estate agents use a seller’s net sheet to help calculate these results.
-(It’s one good reason to hire a top real estate agent who’s whipped up hundreds of these documents before, particularly if you have a more complex financial situation.)
+It’s one good reason to hire a top real estate agent who has whipped up hundreds of these documents before, especially if you face a more complicated financial situation.

 Want to gauge the net proceeds on your own?
 Here’s how you do it:

-2. Check into any prepayment penalties with your lender.
+2. Go over prepayment penalties with your lender.

-A prepayment penalty is a fee charged by some lenders if you pay off all or part of your mortgage early.
-Most mortgages today do not have a prepayment penalty, but they do exist.
-Typically, you’d pay a penalty for the loan if you paid off your entire loan during the first three to five years of your mortgage, according to the Consumer Financial Protection Bureau (CFPB).
+A prepayment penalty is a fee some lenders charge if you pay off your mortgage early.
+Most mortgages today don’t have a prepayment penalty, but they do exist.
+Typically, the only way you’d owe a penalty is if you paid off your entire loan during the first three to five years of your mortgage, according to the Consumer Financial Protection Bureau (CFPB).

-Not sure whether you agreed to a prepayment penalty at the closing of your second mortgage?
-Check with your second mortgage lender to confirm whether a prepayment penalty exists and how much it is, then make a plan to take care of it during the sale of your home.
+Not sure whether you agreed to a prepayment penalty on your second mortgage?
+Check with your lender to confirm whether a prepayment penalty exists and how much it is.

-3. Go faster: Provide documentation of your second mortgage paperwork
+3. Gather documentation for your second mortgage paperwork

 Nobody likes dealing with documents, but the reality is that selling your home involves a lot of paperwork.
 You can speed up the process by giving your real estate agent or title company copies of your second mortgage paperwork.

-- Make sure that the title of your house is legitimate (as in, there are no outstanding liens or judgments on the property).
+- Make sure that the title of your house is clear.
+That means there shouldn’t be any outstanding liens or judgments on the property.

-- Determine your payout estimate, which is how much you’ll need to pay back to satisfy both mortgages (including your second mortgage).
+- Determine your mortgage payoff estimate.
+This will be how much you need to pay back to cover both mortgages when you sell.

 Kolar says she tries to get that information up front and divvies it out to the parties who need it for her clients.

-When the deal closes, your home’s sale price should theoretically pay off both mortgages, and you’ll then get paid in the amount of the remaining proceeds.
+You do need to pay your second mortgage when you sell your home.
+When the deal closes, your home’s sale price should pay off both mortgages, plus selling expenses.
+As long as you’ve covered those costs, you’ll then be paid the amount of the remaining proceeds.